ethantkoenig/lotsoffiles2/bible/other/terah.md

 ## Facts: ##

-Terah was a descendant of Noah's son, Shem.
+Terah was a descendant of Noah's son Shem.
 He was the father of Abram, Nahor and Haran.

 * Terah left his home in Ur in order to go to the land of Canaan with his son Abram, his nephew Lot, and Abram's wife Sarai.
 * On the way to Canaan, Terah and his family lived for years in the city of Haran in Mesopotamia.
 Terah died in Haran at the age of 205.